 Human Remains

-In order to be open and transparent about the Horniman collections and their origins, and in line with best practice, we made a commitment in our Human Remains Policy to publish a full list of the human remains online.
+To be open and transparent about the Horniman collections and their origins, and in line with best practice, we committed in our Human Remains Policy to publish a full list of the human remains online.

 The human remains are listed by continent.
 These lists include human skeletal remains as well as hair, teeth and nails, and modified artefacts that include human remains.
 Unfortunately, there are a number of human remains where the provenance has not been recorded.
 These are also listed in the documents below.